peppeocchi/php-cron-scheduler/README.md

     ```php
     $scheduler->php('script.php')->everyMinute();
     ```
 - `hourly` - Run once per hour.
-You can optionally pass the `$minute` you want to run, bu default it will run every hour at minute '00'.
+You can optionally pass the `$minute` you want to run, by default it will run every hour at minute '00'.
     ```php
     $scheduler->php('script.php')->hourly();
     $scheduler->php('script.php')->hourly(53);